cyris360/cyris360-framework/1-gov/1-1-program-and-metrics.md

 ## 1.1.2.
 Objectives & Gap assessment

 **Objectives:**
 * Define the cyber risk objectives, based on your business context and strategy.
 These objectives might be related to security, privacy, safety, and compliance.
-For reference, here is a list of regulations that you need to consider depending on the operating region and industry sector:
-  * EU Network and Information Security (NIS2)
-  * US Federal Information Security Management Act (FISMA)
-  * Financial Services (PCI DSS, PSD2)
-  * Healthcare (NEN 7510, HIPAA, HITRUST CSF)
-  * Automotive (UN ECE R155 & R156)
-  * Privacy (GDPR-EU, CCPA-California, APA-Australia, APPI-Japan, PDPA-Singapore)
 * Identify the current gap for each objective, and evaluate the risk associated with each gap [[1](#1-nistir-8286),[2](#2-eu-rmf-enisa)].

 **Rational**: This work package defines the actual challenge/problem that needs to be addressed.